marigit05/villa-mapo_codemari/README.md

-This is the website from a family-run villa in Greece combining mediterranean food and tours with Indian ayurveda.
+This is the website for a family-run airbnb in Greece combining mediterranean food and service offerings with Indian ayurveda.